SFDO-Tooling/CumulusCI/docs/cheat_sheet.rst

     $ cci org remove <org_name>

-Note that you will not be able to remove built-in org names, but you can remove names you created with cci org scratch.
+Note that you will not be able to remove built-in org names, but you can remove names you created with ``cci org scratch``.

-Connect to a persistent org (sandbox, developer edition)
+Connect to a persistent org (sandbox, Developer Edition)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: console

     $ cci org connect <org_name>

-Use the ``--sandbox`` if this is a sandbox.
+Use the ``--sandbox`` option if this is a sandbox, or any org that uses the ``test.salesforce.com`` login endpoint.